WhoIsJack/DySTrack/README.md

 Please see [the Documentation](LINK!) for more information!

-_**Warning:**_ Modern microscopes are expensive machines, and automating them comes with an inherent **risk of damage**.
+_**Warning:**_ Modern microscopes are expensive machines, and automating them comes with an inherent risk of damage.
 Appropriate care must be taken when installing, testing, and using DySTrack.
 The code and documentation are provided "as is", without warranty or liability of any kind (see LICENSE).